 For service request case, User Plane connection for PDU Sessions can also be activated.
 The other steps follow the clause 4.2.3.2 in TS 23.502 [8].

+7a.
+In the service request case, the Remote UE’s AMF notifies the UE-to-Network Relay UE that the UP connection for the PDU Session can be activated.

+Editor's note: Signalling details between the Remote UE’s AMF and the UE-to-Network Relay UE and involvement of the UE-to-Network Relay UE’s AMF are FFS.

 8. Remote UE may trigger the PDU Session Establishment procedure as defined in clause 4.3.2.2 of TS 23.502 [8].

 9. The data is transmitted between Remote UE and UPF via UE-to-Network Relay UE and NG-RAN.
 The UE-to-Network Relay UE forwards all the data messages between the Remote UE and NG-RAN using RAN specified L2 relay method.